 Whether it’s the perfect combination of turkey and pesto, steak and cheddar, chicken with bacon, or some other delicious sandwich recipe, a panini press – sometimes called a sandwich press – turns a ho-hum lunch into a work of culinary art.

-A panini press is a small electric grill that cooks a food item – such as a hot sandwich – from above and below simultaneously.
-But panini presses aren’t limited to sandwich-making; you can also cook bacon, reheat pizza, and grill a burger or chicken breast on a panini press, to name just a few options.
+A panini press is a small electric grill that cooks a food item – such as a hot sandwich – from both sides simultaneously.
+However, panini presses aren’t limited to sandwich-making.
+You can also cook bacon, reheat pizza, and grill a burger or chicken breast on a panini press, to name just a few options.

 The ridged grill plates on a panini press are responsible for the characteristic stripes you see on panini sandwiches.
 These are called panini press plates, and they are perhaps the most important component of the panini press.

 The two most common materials used for panini press plates are cast iron and nonstick metal.
 Here’s a look at the notable traits of each plate material.

 Cast iron panini press plates take longer to heat up.
 However, the plates hold fast to their heat once they reach temperature.
 The material is extremely durable, and with seasoning, the surface becomes somewhat nonstick.
 Panini presses with cast iron plates tend to cost more than those with nonstick plates.
 Notably, they are also heavier and should not be placed in the dishwasher.